Sea-173/MSBD-5017-Supplychain/5017_Project_Summary.md

 ## 2 Function

-We plan to set two characters, commodity and user, and a user can be both Seller and Consumer.
+We plan to set two characters, commodity and user, and a user can be both Supplier and Consumer.

 1. Login
    1. Both roles have separate blockchain addresses for login.